-By design, the moment-fusing constructions aim to deliver factors of significant Sharpe ratios both in and out of sample via a return transformation.
+By design, the moment-fusing constructions aim to deliver factors of significant Sharpe ratios.
 This focus is motivated by a rotational invariance property of the Sharpe ratios of the principal components (or, the principal factor prices).
-Namely, the vectors of principal factor prices obtained in all equivalent (original and transformed) return bases are related by simple rotations (Proposition 1).
-This invariance property places a bound on Sharpe ratio magnitudes, differentiating them from the mean or volatility of returns, which are scalable by a change of return basis (e.g., leveraging).
-When only a few leading factors can be retained (due to large data and dimensionality reduction requirement), the moment-fusing framework prioritizes factors of high prices because the omitted SRs are guaranteed to be small by the SR invariance bound.
-The over-fitting concern of the factor prices is addressed by a combination of pricing restrictions, in-sample training of optimal weights, out-of-sample pricing measurements, and the preserved factor analysis methodology.
+Namely, the vectors of principal factor prices in all equivalent (original and transformed) return bases are related by simple rotations (Proposition 1).
+When only a limited number of factors is retained (due to large data and dimensionality reduction requirement), the moment fusing prioritizes factors of high prices because the omitted factor prices (of non-retained factors) are small (as implied by the SR rotational invariance).